tomasz-wajsman/sam-mobile-app/README.md

 ### How to use this application?
 1. Clone the repository and the *Sports Activity Manager Backend* server
+2. Type *npm install* to download the dependencies
-2. Setup the server
+3. Setup the server
-3. Change the Sports Activity Manager API URL
+4. Change the Sports Activity Manager API URL
-4. Type *npm start* to start the application and run it on the emulator or real device.
+5. Type *npm start* to start the application and run it on the emulator or real device.

 ### Required data for all activities
 * name (for example *football training*)